adrienrougny/stonpy/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to stonpy's documentation!
+Welcome to StonPy's documentation!
 ==================================

-stonpy is a package that allows users to store SBGN maps into a Neo4j database, query the database, and convert query results back to valid SBGN maps.
+StonPy is a package that allows users to store SBGN maps into a Neo4j database, query the database, and convert query results back to valid SBGN maps.

 .. toctree::